mbonsma/bash-workshop/bash-workshop.md

 history > history.txt
 ls
 ```

+The symbol `>` tells Bash to take the output of the first command and send it
+to a file.

 Now we have a file called 'history.txt' that contains the output of the `history`
 command.
 Let's have a look at the contents of this file.